 17. Holler & Dash

-Owned by Cracker Barrel County Store, Holler & Dash is a fast-casual biscuit restaurant where you can enjoy breakfast, brunch, and lunch.
+Owned by Cracker Barrel County Store, Holler & Dash is a fast-casual biscuit restaurant where you can enjoy breakfast, weekend brunch, and lunch.

 Popular options to try here include the Kickback Chicken Signature biscuit and Chicken.
 Set.
 Go.
 Signature biscuit.

-The Kickback Chicken Signature Biscuit includes sweet pepper, green onion, goat cheese, and fried chicken.
+The Kickback Chicken Signature Biscuit includes sweet pepper, green onion, goat cheese, and chicken.
 The Chicken.
 Set.
 Go.
 Signature biscuit includes sorghum, jalapeno, pimento cheese, and fried chicken.

 A small plate gets you pickled chilis, brown butter vinaigrette, manchego, and farm and sparrow grits.
 A large plate will get you miso butter, onion rings, roasted sunchokes, and broccolini.